directus/directus/docs/guides/extensions/operations-npm-package.md

 1. In the Directus extensions directory, open the operations directory and make a new directory called `directus-operation-lodash`.
 2. From the operation's directory, open the **dist** folder and copy the `app.js` and `api.js` files into the directory.
-3. Install `lodash` helper library into your Directus root directory with `npm install lodash`.
-4. Restart Directus to load the extension.
+3. Restart Directus to load the extension.

 ## Use the Operation